FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 Sinn Fein was proposing that the 10% band in the Vacant Property Scheme for property with

 a rate over €55,000 be reduced to 0%.
-This measure would only affect a very small number--- 28
+This measure would only affect a very small number
+---
+28

 of properties in the Local Authority area - and these properties needed to be developed in